aosmith16/dallas-OR-ukes/content/_index.markdown

 Find some inspiration [here](https://www.youtube.com/watch?v=tdATosVaJsU)

 + **Octopus's Garden** - page 268 of <span style="color:royalblue">Blue Daily Ukulele</span>
-This version is in the key of C
+The version we're playing is in the key of C

 + **Nobody Knows You When You're Down and Out** - [handout](/tabs/Nobody Knows You When You.docx)
 [Listen to Eric Clapton sing it live](https://www.youtube.com/watch?v=0b-OHZI1Q5w)